bhybhybhybhy/YoonGroup/content/contact/index.md

     content:
       title: Contact
       text: |-
-         We're looking for highly motivated graduate and undergraduate students and postdocs in THE YOON LAB.
+         We're looking for highly motivated graduate and undergraduate students and postdocs in THE YOON GROUP.
 Please send an email with your CV, if you're interested in working with us!
       email: bohakyoon@gmail.com
       phone: 347 111 1123
       address: